ToniWonKanobi/theoveranalyzed.net/posts/2014/2/2/beats-music-taps-ellen-degeneres.md

 I have been using the new [Beats Music][apple] app for about a week.
 It had some [troubles initially][digitaltrends] at launch but overall it takes an interesting [turn away from the status quo][macstories] that is [Spotify][spotify] and [Rdio][rdio].

-The app itself is actually very good at knowing what I want to listen to -- something Spotify absolutely sucks at, and something Rdio cannot do consistently.
+The app itself is actually very good at knowing what I want to listen to---something Spotify absolutely sucks at, and something Rdio cannot do consistently.
 The whole "[Sentence][sbnation]" UI is innovative too.

 One thing of note is Beat's current promotion in which AT&T customers can use the service free for 3 months ($10/month is the normal price).